-Congenital atransferrinemia is a very rare hematologic disease caused by a transferrin (TF) deficiency and characterized by microcytic, hypochromic anemia (manifesting with paleness, fatigue and growth retardation) and iron overload, and that can be fatal if left untreated.
+Congenital atransferrinemia is a very rare hematologic disease caused by a transferrin (TF) deficiency and characterized by microcytic, hypochromic anemia (manifesting with pallor, fatigue and growth retardation) and iron overload, and that can be fatal if left untreated.

 The prevalence is unknown.
 To date, there have been 16 reported cases from 14 families.